Dental Sleep Apnea TreatmentsGet the sleep that you need and deserve without a machine!

 You may be experiencing symptoms of sleep apnea and not even realize it!
 If you are feeling fatigued after a full night of sleep, having headaches in the morning, are extra irritable, or even having difficulty staying asleep, or if your spouse says you snore, you may have sleep apnea.

-Our experienced dentist, Dr. Kalil Abide, and his expert team specialize in dental sleep apnea treatment.
+Our experienced dentist, Kalil Abide, D.D.S., and his expert team specialize in dental sleep apnea treatment.
 Dr. Abide has received special training from the Dawson Center for Advanced Dentistry in Florida.
 Harmony Dental is also able to bill medical insurance for this service.

 Dr. Abide works hand and hand with patients in the sleep clinic.
 The Harmony Dental team can assist you in determining if your symptoms are a result of sleep apnea and discuss best treatments for sleep apnea.
 Taking into consideration your personal needs, we can explore the latest treatments for sleep apnea, while also discussing the tried and true sleep apnea treatments.